jcpro2207/hibernate_computer/README.md

 # hibernate_computer
-a simple armature python code that helps to hibernate the computer at set time
+a simple amateur python code that helps to hibernate the computer at set time

+p.s idk how to write readme file so it is what it is

+# How it works
+it uses PySimpleGUI help inform user when it is going to hibernate

+# How to use
+you have to pair with a application launcher like task scheduler for windows to make it automaticly work

+# feel free to upgrade or change this code as it is quite goofy ahh!!!